rjansen/boost/README.md

-# cache
+# boost
-A simple cache wrapper for redis and memcached
+A wrapper for redis and memcached client